JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 ```
 The prediction intervals ignore the fact that we estimated the process
 parameters, so they are less accurate and the function throws a warning.
-The output is an object of the same `reconstructedStates` type as earlier,
+The output is an object of the same `ReconstructedStates` type as earlier,
 and the same extractors can be applied to it:
 ```julia
 plot(phy, ancPredApprox)